magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/unit-conversion.md

 ## Changing the unit system

-To change the unit system used in your ThingsBoard account:
+To change the unit system used in your IoT Hub account:
 - Click the **three-dot icon** in the top-right corner of the screen and select "**Account**".
 - In the **Profile** settings, choose the desired unit system from the dropdown list:
   - **Auto** - Automatically determines the appropriate unit system based on the user&#39;s browser locale or regional settings.